Find out the best way to contact the school.

 SEN – Maria Galster

-If the Phase Leader can’t help or you feel the matter needs escalating, try speaking to one of the deputy heads: Natalie Creed or Helen Ryan.
+If the Phase Leader can’t help or you feel the matter needs escalating, try speaking to the Deputy Head Sandy McNicholl.

 And if they can’t help, contact the Head teacher: Juliet Benis.